WVIV-FM

-WVIV-FM (93.5 MHz) is a Spanish radio station licensed to Lemont, Illinois, serving the Chicago metropolitan area.
+WVIV-FM (93.5 MHz) is a commercial Spanish FM radio station licensed to Lemont, Illinois, serving the Chicago metropolitan area.
 It is owned by TelevisaUnivision.
 The station is a part of TelevisaUnivision's Uforia Audio Network brand.
 The station's studios are located at 625 North Michigan Avenue in downtown Chicago, and the transmitter is atop the Oakbrook Terrace Tower in Oakbrook Terrace, Illinois.

 WVIV is also the affiliate station for the Chicago Bears team.

 History

 WAJP

 The station began broadcasting April 17, 1960, and originally held the call sign WAJP.
 The station was owned by Alfred J. Pohlers and Mary Jane Pohlers, and its call sign was based on Alfred J. Pohlers' initials.
 WAJP aired a beautiful music format, along with polka shows and other specialty programming blocks.

 WAJP was originally licensed to Joliet, Illinois, and its studios and transmitter was located on Ruby Street in Joliet.
 The station had an ERP of 1,000 watts at a HAAT of 250 ft.
 In 1972, the station's ERP was increased to 3,000 watts and its HAAT was increased to 260 ft.